tobiashofmann88/phyluce/docs/installation.rst

 different software packages, get those into the user's `$PATH`, cross their fingers, and hope that everything ran smoothly (it usually did not).

-In the current versions (> 2.x), we have remove a number of dependencies, **and we very strongly suggest** that users install phyluce_ using either the anaconda_ or miniconda_ Python distributions.
+In the current versions (> 2.x), we have removed a number of dependencies, **and we very strongly suggest** that users install phyluce_ using either the anaconda_ or miniconda_ Python distributions.

+  .. note:: We do not support installing phyluce through means other than the
+     conda_ installer.
+This means that we do not test phyluce_ against any binaries, other than those we build and distribute through conda_.
+     **However**, with this in mind, you can configure phyluce_ to use binaries of different provenance using options in the :ref:`Configuration` section.

 Why conda?
 ==========

 It may seem odd to impose a particular disitribution on users, and we largely agree.
-However, conda_ makes it very easy for us to distribute both Python_ and non- Python packages (e.g. velvet, abYss, etc.), setup identical environments across very heterogenous platforms (unices, osx, etc.), make sure all the `$PATHs` are correct, and have things run largely as expected.
-In short, it's as close to a "one-click" install that we will probably ever get.
+However, conda_ makes it very easy for us to distribute both Python_ and non-Python packages (e.g. velvet, abYss, etc.), setup identical environments across very heterogenous platforms (unices, osx, etc.), make sure all the `$PATHs` are correct, and have things run largely as expected.
+Using conda_ has several other benefits, including environment separation similar to virtualenv_.
+In short, using conda_ gets us as close to a "one-click" install that we will probably ever get.

 Install Process
 ===============